 To digitally sign the SAML message, move the Auto generate key for digital signing of SAML messages toggle key to the right.

-In the General section, copy the value in the Single sign on url box.
+On the Service provider metadata tab, copy the value in the Single sign on url box.

 Update the Single Sign-On URL in Okta

 In your Okta account, select the SAML application.

 On the General tab, in the SAML Settings tile, click Edit.